 San Diego Audubon speaker presentations are designed for civic and community service groups, garden clubs, and other volunteer organizations.
 The presentations are focused on engaging regional and world conservation issues, as well as on-going challenges to local wildlife and habitats.
 These 30 to 60 minute presentations are ideal for weekly luncheon meetings or monthly evening meetings.
 They include images, sounds and audience interaction and participation.
 All equipment needed to facilitate these events will be provided by San Diego Audubon.
 There is no fee, although donations are always appreciated and group size must be 20 adults or more.

-If your organization is interested in scheduling a speaker, please contact our office at (858) 273-7800, or simply email the speaker listed below the presentation by clicking on their name.
+If your organization is interested in scheduling a speaker, please contact us at (858) 273-7800, or email Mike Matherly

 Nature's Ambassadors: The Birds of the San Diego Garden